-B. Assessment of evaluands
+Assessment of evaluands

 The evaluands were assessed in the 27 weighted criteria.
-Due to the weighting of our criteria list the assessment could be reached six times, the assessment # 19 times and the assessment + two times as a maximum score.
+Due to the weighting of the criteria checklist the assessment could be reached six times, the assessment # 19 times and the assessment + two times as a maximum score.